Coronavirus (Covid-19): First aid in council buildings

 Covid-19 guidance for first aiders

-The Health, Safety & Wellbeing team have put together some new guidance for first aiders during the Covid-19 pandemic.
+The Health, Safety & Wellbeing team have put together some important Covid-19 guidance for first aiders.

 The guidance sets out how they can administer first aid, and in particular CPR, whilst keeping as safe as possible, and incorporates advice from: